 - the clarity and compelling nature of relevant methodologies and project organization and objectives, as explained in the proposal;

-- the applicant’s ability to address major questions, meta issues, and questions of value;
+- the applicant’s ability to address the nature of trust or other major questions, meta issues, and questions of value;

 - the potential for producing significant research;